redis-developer/redis-bike-co/README.md

 # Redis Bike Company Example Application

-This is the code repository that accompanies the [Redis Days India 2023](https://redis.com/redisdays/india/) workshop video.
+This is the code repository that accompanies the [Redis Days India 2023](https://redis.com/redisdays/india/) workshop video ([watch it here on YouTube](https://www.youtube.com/watch?v=e4A_k-hFIa4)).
 It contains everything that you need to follow along with the presenters to explore storing and searching JSON documents with [Redis Stack](https://redis.io/docs/about/about-stack/) - including vector similarity search.

 The code is written in Python and uses the [redis-py](https://github.com/redis/redis-py) Redis client.
 You don't need to be a Python expert to run it and understand the concepts.
 Not a Python developer?
 Don't worry - these concepts can be applied equally in other programming languages: for example with the [node-redis](https://github.com/redis/node-redis) client for Node.js, [jedis](https://github.com/redis/jedis) for Java or [NRedisStack](https://github.com/redis/NRedisStack) for C#.